 Because my own journey has taken me over a broad continent of professional experiments before finding my way, I have a ton of tricks and games to play to uncover your direction.

-To practice Right Livelihood, according to Vietnamese Zen teacher Thich Nhat Hanh, “Find a way to earn your living without transgressing your ideals of love and compassion.
+To practice Right Livelihood, according to Vietnamese Zen master Thich Nhat Hanh, “Find a way to earn your living without transgressing your ideals of love and compassion.
 The way you support yourself can be an expression of your deepest self, or it can be a source of suffering for you and others.” ~ Heart of the Buddha’s Teaching